 You may need to customise your scans based on the container’s use.
 Creating advanced security policies enables you to customise enforcement based on a system of names and tags associated with a given container.

 The key to creating a secure container environment is to start at the beginning, that is, shift left in your development pipeline.
 Whether you are looking at an continuous integration and continuous delivery (CI/CD) pipeline, the earlier you implement security practices, the easier it is to prevent vulnerabilities being packaged into containers.

 When it comes to container image scanning regarding shifting left.
 If you can integrate into the CI/CD pipeline and perform the layer based scanning at build time of the container image, you can prevent vulnerablites, malware, secrets from being wrapped insided your container image.
 You can also prevent that image from being shipped to your container registry referenced above.
-This saves your organization time, money, and headaches.
+This saves your organisation time, money, and headaches.
 Since you can integrate with your source repository and CI/CD tooling you can trace accountability back to the developer that introducted said vulnerability.
 It is a lot easier to fix issues in the build pipeline prior to runt

 Container Runtime Security